microsoft/BotBuilder-Samples/experimental/csharp_dotnetcore/qnamaker-activelearning-bot/README.md

 ## Connect to bot using Bot Framework Emulator **V4**
 - Launch the Bot Framework Emulator.
 - File -> Open bot and open [qnamaker-activelearning.bot](qnamaker-activelearning.bot).

+# Try Active Learning
+- Once your QnA Maker service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
+- Sample queries: "surface pro 4", "apps on your surface pro"

 # Deploy the bot to Azure
 See [Deploy your C# bot to Azure][50] for instructions.